eugene-zuban/autosms-drupal/README.md

 Module for sending SMS via Ukrainian SMS Gateway "Turbo SMS".

-The module uses the subscribers list, that determined the SMS's subscribers by specific realty operation types: rent, sale and exchange.
+The module uses a subscribers list which determines SMS subscribers by a specific realty operation type: rent, sale or exchange.

-This module requires the registration at the TurboSMS https://turbosms.ua/ site for use its GW for sending SMS.
+This module requires registration at the TurboSMS https://turbosms.ua/ site for being able to its GW for sending SMS.

 Module for Drupal 7.